2,657 products added recently

 Tags Shapes

-This product is the Trapezoid Song (Original Music Video).
-It is a catchy video that teaches students about trapezoids, including Shape Names and Shape Recognition.
-This product could help teachers by providing a fun and easy way for students to learn about this topic.
+This product is the Rectangle Song (Original Music Video).
+It is a catchy song that teaches students about rectangles, including shape names and recognition.
+This is a great resource for teachers who want to help their students learn about this important shape.

 Author Have Fun Teaching